Russia holds out olive branch to U.S., but chides West

 Lavrov warned Israel and its Western allies, who are led by the United States, against any military strike on Iran's nuclear facilities to prevent Tehran developing nuclear arms.
 This, he said, was a "very, very dangerous idea".

-He was in line with other world powers, however, when asked about North Korea's nuclear and missile programs, urging Pyongyang to adhere to international restrictions on its work.
+He was in line with other world powers, however, when asked about North Korea's nuclear and missile programmes, urging Pyongyang to adhere to international restrictions on its work.

 His remarks increased pressure on North Korea to abide by U.N.
 Security Council resolutions banning it from conducting further ballistic missile and nuclear tests.